mixelpixel/LS-Routing-Movies/README.md

     ```

   * Set up your router to serve two pages. - OKAY √
-  * Your home page should retrieve a list of movies from the server and display them. - OKAY √
+  * Your home page should retrieve a list of movies from the server and display them. - DONE √
   * When a user clicks on a movie title they should be taken to a second page that displays more info about each movie. - OKAY √